pharos-labs/dmx-record-file-format/sphinx-src/index.rst

    * - ``duration``
      - The total length of the recording, in milliseconds
    * - ``protocol``
-     - The protocol used for the recording, ``sACN`` or ``Artnet``
+     - The protocol used for the recording, ``sACN`` or ``Art-Net``
    * - ``start_timestamp``
      - The time at which the recording was started, as a Unix Epoch start_timestamp
    * - ``universes``
      - An array of universes - each universe must specify a ``frame_rate`` and a ``number``
    * - ``frame_rate``
-     - The rate at which the universe data should be played back.
-Supported rates are up to 50 frames per second
+     - Used by Designer while interpreting the data, this should be the lowest frame rate across all of the universes in the recording.
    * - ``number``
      - The universe number - see below